 Combining the high sound quality and the weatherproofing, the Yamaha NS-AW294WH Indoor/Outdoor 2-Way Speakers are a nice surprise for the money.

-The outdoor speakers are easy to mount and present a two-way bass reflex design.
-The strong woofer provides precise mid/low frequency response, whereas the balanced dome tweeter sustains clear high frequency response.
+The outdoor speakers are easy to mount and present a two-way bass-reflex design.
+The strong woofer provides precise mid/low-frequency response, whereas the balanced dome tweeter sustains the clear high-frequency response.
 They give good bass mid and treble and the sound is crisp clean.
 There’s no distortion and the volume is impressive considering their size.7

 The brackets are sturdy and allow various mounting options.
 The speakers come with powder-coated grilles with amazing weatherproof abilities.